 Email This issue for Jira is an end-to-end email client solution between your Jira instance and your mail accounts.
 Using our product you can build-up email templates from scratch and use them later to send emails manually from within Jira issues or assign them to event and customer notifications or workflow post-functions.
 Email This Issue for Jira is able to manage multiple incoming and outgoing mail server connections and comes with refined incoming mail handler capabilities, such as condition-based email processing, and automated information transfer from email content to Jira fields which we are going to discover in the present article.
 Email This Issue for Jira also provides customers with essential tools for troubleshooting email processing.

-Let's now return to our imaginary HR Recruitment team and go over a quick summary of the team's Jira Service Desk project, which is called Recruitment Project.
+Let's now return to our imaginary HR Recruitment team and go over a quick summary of the team's Jira Service Management project, which is called Recruitment Project.
 In this project, issue types embody different areas of expertise; in this specific case, we'll have only one field: Developer Recruitment.
 Request types represent several position groups for which the Recruitment team is actively seeking new staff, such as C++ Developer Recruitment, Java Developer Recruitment, or Python Developer Recruitment.
 Requests will denote individual applications where the Applicant will become the Reporter of the request and the Assignee will be the Recruiter assigned to the position group.

 In the Recruitment Project, issue transitions represent the communication channel between Applicants and Recruitment team members.
 This channel is clearly bidirectional.
 An example of incoming email handling is the "Create" transition: when a candidate sends in an application, it is received by the Recruitment team.
 The "Schedule Interview" transition represents the opposite direction, in other words, outgoing email handling: through this transition, the HR Recruiter sends out the interview invitation to the candidate.